-The PIC10F220/222 devices, from Microchip Technology, are low-cost, high-performance, 8-bit, fully-static Flash-based CMOS microcontrollers.
-They employ a RISC architecture with only 33 single-word/single-cycle instructions.
-All instructions are single-cycle (1 $\mu s$ ) except for program branches, which take two cycles.
+The PIC10F220/222 devices, from Microchip Technology, are low-cost, high-performance, 8-bit, fully static, Flash-based CMOS microcontrollers.
+They employ a RISC architecture with only 33 single-word, single-cycle instructions.
+All instructions are single-cycle (1 μs @ 4 MHz) except for program branches, which take two cycles.
 The PIC10F220/222 devices deliver performance in an order of magnitude higher than their competitors in the same price category.
 The 12-bit wide instructions are highly symmetrical, resulting in a typical 2:1 code compression over other 8-bit microcontrollers in its class.
-The easy-to-use and easy to remember instruction set reduces development time significantly.
+The easy-to-use and easy-to-remember instruction set reduces development time significantly.

 The PIC10F220/222 products are equipped with special features that reduce system cost and power requirements.
 The Power-on Reset (POR) and Device Reset Timer (DRT) eliminates the need for the external Reset circuitry.
-INTOSC Internal Oscillator mode is provided, thereby, preserving the limited number of I/O available.
-Power-Saving Sleep mode, Watchdog Timer and code protection features improve system cost, power and reliability.
+Internal Oscillator (INTOSC) mode is provided, thereby, preserving the limited number of I/O pins available.
+Power-saving Sleep mode, Watchdog Timer and code protection features improve system cost, power and reliability.